Hokkaido: Geography

-The island of Hokkaidō is located in the north of Japan, near Russia (Sakhalin Oblast).
+The island of Hokkaido is located in the north of Japan, near Russia (Sakhalin Oblast).
 It has coastlines on the Sea of Japan (to the west of the island), the Sea of Okhotsk (to the north), and the Pacific Ocean (to the east).
 The center of the island is mountainous, with volcanic plateaux.
-Hokkaidō has multiple plains such as the Ishikari Plain 3800 km2, Tokachi Plain 3600 km2, the Kushiro Plain 2510 km2 (the largest wetland in Japan) and Sarobetsu Plain 200 km2.
-Hokkaidō is 83,423.84 km2 which make it the second-largest island of Japan.
+Hokkaido has multiple plains such as the Ishikari Plain 3800 km2, Tokachi Plain 3600 km2, the Kushiro Plain 2510 km2 (the largest wetland in Japan) and Sarobetsu Plain 200 km2.
+Hokkaido is 83,423.84 km2 which make it the second-largest island of Japan.

-The Tsugaru Strait separates Hokkaidō from Honshu (Aomori Prefecture); La Pérouse Strait separates Hokkaidō from the island of Sakhalin in Russia; Nemuro Strait separates Hokkaidō from Kunashir Island in the Russian Kuril Islands.
+The Tsugaru Strait separates Hokkaido from Honshu (Aomori Prefecture); La Pérouse Strait separates Hokkaido from the island of Sakhalin in Russia; Nemuro Strait separates Hokkaido from Kunashir Island in the Russian Kuril Islands.

-The governmental jurisdiction of Hokkaidō incorporates several smaller islands, including Rishiri, Okushiri Island, and Rebun.
-(By Japanese reckoning, Hokkaidō also incorporates several of the Kuril Islands.)
-Hokkaidō Prefecture is the largest and northernmost Japanese prefecture.
+The governmental jurisdiction of Hokkaido incorporates several smaller islands, including Rishiri, Okushiri Island, and Rebun.
+By Japanese reckoning, Hokkaido also incorporates the four southernmost Kuril Islands.
+Hokkaido is the largest and northernmost Japanese prefecture.
 The island ranks 21st in the world by area.